-The third time that a student is in ACE for a tardy sweep the student will receive a disciplinary referral.
+Once a student reaches 3 Tardies, regardless of which class periods, the student will receive a disciplinary referral.
 Disciplinary consequences will continue beyond the third tardy.
-Please look at the "Students Rights and Responsibilities" section to see the consequences.
+Consequences are listed in the "Students Rights and Responsibilities" section of the student handbook and they are listed below.
 Tardies accumulate per semester, per class; however, tardies will be cumulative, regardless of whether or not they are in the same class period or not, for disciplinary purposes.